Children's Hospital is part of the UPMC family.

-The Heart Institute and the Newborn Medicine Program at Children's Hospital of Pittsburgh of UPMC have the expertise to partner with hospitals and nurseries that are performing pulse oximetry screening for newborns.
+The Heart Institute and the Newborn Medicine Program at UPMC Children’s Hospital of Pittsburgh have the expertise to partner with hospitals and nurseries that are performing pulse oximetry screening for newborns.
 Our pediatric cardiologists are available to assist with the interpretation of echocardiograms through secure, high-speed tele-cardiology technology and aid in the transport of critically ill newborns when congenital heart defects are detected.

 Through our tele-cardiology service, the Heart Institute offers an opportunity to partner with nurseries in rural communities, supporting physicians and their patients with echocardiography interpretation.
 With our remote reading capabilities, our pediatric cardiologists are able to support rapid turnaround interpretation of echocardiograms, providing physicians with diagnostic information to better manage their patients.
 This service also enables rural nurseries and hospitals to provide the best possible service to their patients and families.

 If escalation of care is required, we provide transportation service to the Heart Institute for newborns and infants in need of support.
 Our highly specialized transport team is available 24 hours a day, 7 days a week to transport the most critically ill newborns and infants.
 Physicians may request our transport service anytime of the day or night at 412-692-5000.

 As a tool for newborn nurseries, we have provided the following educational materials as a guide in the development of your program: